mkoohafkan/mkoohafkan.github.io/_posts/2018-05-29-the-fog-box-gets-published.md

 title:      The fog box gets published
 date:       2018-05-29 14:30:00
 summary:    Some experiments I ran as a Masters student made their way into the literature.
-categories: labrat fog sensors manuscript
+categories: horntooter labrat fog sensors manuscript
 commentIssueId: 33
+color: darken-red
 ---

 A number of years ago, I ran some laboratory experiments in a